act-rules/act-rules.github.io/pages/contribute.md

 ## Give feedback on rules

-Anyone can provide feedback on rules on our open [Auto-WCAG Github repository](https://github.com/auto-wcag/auto-wcag), so you don't even have to be a member of the Auto-WCAG Community Group to contribute in this way.
+Feedback on rules is encouraged on our open [Auto-WCAG Github repository](https://github.com/auto-wcag/auto-wcag), so you don't even have to be a member of the Auto-WCAG Community Group to contribute in this way.

+If you "watch" the repository, you will get notifications when changes are happening.

 ### Feedback for ideas and early drafts (Issues on Github)
-Rules and Algorithms (shared terms across rules) that are Github Issues can be everything from just a title to a quite finished rule.
+Rules and Definitions (shared terms across rules) that are Github Issues can be everything from just a title to a quite finished rule.
 The issues will be prefixed with either "Rule:" (or possibly "New Rule:") or "Algorithm".

 The top comment on an issue should hold the updated rule or algorithm, and underneath there will be a thread of comments and a history of actions related to the issue.